 Further, unemployment rates have been volatile, and financial markets are experiencing significant levels of volatility and uncertainty, which could have an adverse effect on consumer and commercial spending and negatively affect demand for our customers' products and services, particularly in markets such as aviation and maritime.
 Changes in government administration and national and international priorities, including in response to the COVID-19 pandemic, could have a significant impact on government budgets and spending priorities.
-We have historically derived a significant portion of our revenue from contracts with governments, therefore, any reduced government spending overall on services that we provide could adversely affect our business.
+We have historically derived a significant portion of our revenue from contracts with governments; therefore, any reduced government spending overall on services that we provide could adversely affect our business.

 In light of the uncertain and rapidly evolving situation relating to the spread of COVID-19, we have taken precautionary measures intended to reduce the risk of the virus spreading to our employees, our customers, and the communities in which we operate, and we may take further actions as required by government entities or that we determine are in the best interests of our employees, customers, partners, and suppliers.
-Where shelter-in-place policies or other governmental restrictions are reduced or lifted, we take a measured and careful approach to have employees returning to offices and traveling for business.
-As employees are able to come back into the office, we will also adhere to local requirements for precautionary measures and policies such as wearing masks, obtaining COVID-19 testing, social distancing and requiring vaccination, as applicable.
+As of September 30, 2022, our employees are permitted to come into the office in accordance with all applicable local, State and Federal guidelines and regulations.
+Our offices will only remain open to the extent local, state and federal authorities permit us to do so and our own criteria and conditions to ensure employee health and safety are satisfied.
+We may also have to reinstate work-from-home requirements in response to further changes in local regulations in connection with developments in the COVID-19 pandemic.

 Some employees may be unwilling or unable to receive a COVID-19 vaccine, necessitating the implementation of additional safety or social distancing protocols, and impeding their return to pre-pandemic work routines.
 These precautionary measures and policies could negatively impact employee recruiting, productivity, training and development, and collaboration, or otherwise disrupt our business operations.